lge-robot-navi/Intelligent-Information-Analysis-System-and-Multi-Modal-Dataset/README.md

 If you send the purpose, name (including affiliation), and email address to the author (uty@kiro.re.kr), the download website and password will be delivered.

+* Statistics on the dataset

+The X-MAS dataset contains 2,624 sequences and 556,499 pairs and is analyzed by place, agent, category, time, weather, and situation, as shown in Fig. 5.
+The number of action classification sequences is 2,388 and the number of detection/tracking sequences is 236.

 * Environments

 A robot patrols around the building, and fixed cameras